 However, Nanny does her best to give Janie all the advantages she can.
 She even buys her own land and house.

-We flash forward and Janie is now sixteen-years-old and discovering the phenomenon of sex for the first time.
+We flash forward, and Janie is now 16 years old and discovering the phenomenon of sex for the first time.

 While lying out under a blossoming pear tree, Janie witnesses a bee pollinating a pear blossom and describes it as a sexual experience.
 The whole experience is so beautiful, she’s sure that this is what love and marriage must be like.
 She envies the tree.

 Janie happens upon Johnny Taylor, who had never before seemed appealing to her, but in her romantic pear tree daze, he’s a "glorious being."

 Nanny, who’s in the house taking a nap, wakes up to hear Janie and a boy talking outside.
 She looks out the window just in time to see Johnny and Janie in a lip-lock.